 Champlain is home to all types of creative students.
-Whether you're into traditional or digital arts, emergent media, filmmaking, game programming, business or writing, our campus is equipped for artists of all kinds in all majors with state-of-the-art resources and spaces to create.
-Along with the Center for Communication and Creative Media (CCM), there are many access points on campus for first-hand experience with professional technical equipment and technology.
+Whether you're into traditional or digital arts, emergent media, filmmaking, game programming, business, or writing, our campus is equipped for artists of all kinds—and in all majors—with state-of-the-art resources and spaces to create.
+Along with the Center for Communication and Creative Media (CCM), there are many access points on campus for firsthand experience with professional technical equipment and technology.

 Located in CCM 426, the Digital Photo Lab is a Mac-equipped classroom with access to the entire Adobe Suite for all students' photo editing needs.

 A studio dedicated to designers, the Metz Studio Barn is located behind Perry Hall.
 Equipped with two Mac computer labs and a lounge, it serves as a class, meeting, or academic support space.
-It is open to Graphic Design and other creative majors to use for projects and study time.
+It is open to creative majors for projects and study time.

 Can't find an affordable printer for your room or apartment?
 Print your work at any of the on-campus printers with a swipe of your Champlain College ID!
 Printers are located in most of the buildings and computer labs on campus, including:

-Located in the Rowell Annex behind Rowell Hall on South Willard Street, the Rental House supplies Champlain students, faculty and staff with free media production equipment for class or other academic use.
+Located in Durick Hall on South Willard Street, the Rental House supplies Champlain students, faculty, and staff with free media production equipment for class or other academic use.
 The CCM Production Stages are also available for rent through the Rental House.

 The Regional Educational Television Network (RETN) is a television channel on Burlington Telecom and Comcast (Channel 16) with space on Flynn Street in Burlington.
 RETN provides a place for students to submit their videos, and also gives internship and volunteering opportunities.